DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2021-05-31-resend-the-induction-tutor-nomination-email.md

 How a school triggers the resending of the nomination email, incase it gets missed or the unique link expires.

-## Why we need this journey
+## User needs

-We needed to allow schools to resend [the original nomination email](/manage-training/nominating-an-induction-tutor/#email-important-nqt-induction-changes) to the main GIAS contact, to cater for a few different scenarios;
+We needed to allow schools to resend [the original nomination email](/manage-training/nominating-an-induction-tutor/#email-important-nqt-induction-changes) to the main GIAS contact, to cater for a few different needs.

-1. The original nomination email was ignored, lost or deleted
-2. The unique link in the original email had expired and a new link needed to be generated
-3. A school was unsure if it had nominated someone previously, and tried to sign in
+**As a school decision maker who hasn't received or can't find the original email notification** i need to resend the nomination email so i can continue with nominating my induction tutor

+**As a school decision maker with a nomination link that's expired** i need to resend the nomination email with a valid link, so i can continue with nominating my induction tutor

+**As a school decision maker who's school isn't eligible for ECF** i need to be told why i'm not eligible when i try to resend the nomination email

+**As a school decision maker trying to resend the nomination email** i need to know if an induction tutor has already nominated for my school, so that i know to speak to my staff instead of contacting DfE

+## Business goals
+* Allow schools a self-serve method for resending the original email notification, and seeing eligibility statuses so that the support team aren't burdened with requests

 ## How it works
 The journey works as follows;